Julian Rathbone: Life

 Julian Rathbone was born in 1935 in Blackheath, south London.
-The son of Christopher and Decima Rathbone he was a member of the Rathbone family.
+The son of Christopher and Decima Rathbone, he was a member of the Rathbone family.
 He attended Clayesmore School and Magdalene College, Cambridge, where he was a contemporary of Bamber Gascoigne.
-At Cambridge he took tutorials with FR Leavis, for whom, without having ever been what might be described as a 'Leavisite', he retained an abiding respect.
+At Cambridge he took tutorials with FR Leavis, for whom, without having ever been what might be described as a 'Leavisite', he retained respect.

 After university Rathbone lived in Turkey for three years, making a living by teaching English.
 While in Turkey he heard that his father had been killed in a road accident at the age of sixty, an event to which Rathbone would return when himself the same age, in Blame Hitler.
 On his return to England jobs in various London schools were followed by the post of Head of English at the comprehensive school in Bognor Regis, West Sussex.

-Having originally aspired to be an actor or a painter, Rathbone had also taken up writing and by the end of the 1960s had had three novels published, all set in Turkey and informed by a background of which he had intimate knowledge.
-In 1973 Rathbone finally gave up teaching and left for Spain with the woman who would become his wife and lifelong companion, determined from then on to make his living by writing.
+Having originally aspired to be an actor or a painter, Rathbone had also taken up writing and by the end of the 1960s had had three novels published, all set in Turkey and informed by his knowledge of the country.
+In 1973 Rathbone gave up teaching and left for Spain with the woman who would become his wife and lifelong companion, determined to make his living by writing.

 Back in England and after some financially lean years Rathbone found his tenacity beginning to pay off.
 Booker Prize short-listings in 1976 and 1979 brought critical recognition, and although major commercial success remained elusive Rathbone's work appeared regularly, gaining a loyal readership and increasing popularity both at home and abroad.
 His novels continued to display interests and talents across several genres, from mainstream through thrillers to historical fiction.
 His novel of 1066, The Last English King, published 1997, achieved considerable commercial success and has been optioned for film several times without having yet made it to the screen.
 As a writer of non-fiction Rathbone made a lasting and original contribution to Wellington and Peninsular War studies with his Wellington's War, 1984.